VMEX-finance/vmex/README.md

 run `npm run console:localhost:fork` to start console that can interact with the above forked mainnet on the localhost network

-copy test files in `localhost_tests` directly to the console to run the tests.
+In package.json, change `vmex:unit-tests` to the name of your test file.
+Then run `npm run vmex:unit-tests`

 ### VMEX supported assets